ihhub/penguinV/README.md

 At the current stage of development library does not have some features but we are intending to introduce them very soon:
 - better support of CUDA, OpenCL, SSE, AVX, NEON
-- experimental heterogeneous system architecture
+- better heterogeneous system architecture

 The library does **NOT** have it's own image displaying code but you can refer to QT example.